Saphirah/UnityTogether/README.md

 # UnityTogether

 **UnityTogether** is a hobby project, designed to enable real-time collaboration inside the Unity Editor.
-By leveraging a custom C# networking server, UnityTogether allows multiple users to work together seamlessly within the same Unity scene, improving productivity and fostering teamwork for developers, artists, and designers.
+By leveraging a custom C# networking server, UnityTogether allows multiple users to work together seamlessly within the same Unity scene, allowing for teams to collaborate.

 ## Features